NPSH Demystified: What Is It and Why Is IT So Critical?

 Pump_Impeller.jpg

 NPSH.
 We know what it stands for—Net Positive Suction Head--but do we really know what it means?
 Or why it’s so important?
 More often than not, explanations of NPSH begin with confusing terminology and (even worse) confusing equations.
 That’s not a good starting point.
-The concept of NPSH is.
-Impeller severely damaged by cavitation
+The concept of NPSH is important to understand so you can avoid damage to your pump from cavitation.
+For example, an impeller can be severely damaged by cavitation

 Very simply, NPSH refers to the amount of pressure at the suction of the pump.
 Often, you will see an A or R tacked on at the end.
 NPSHA or NPSHA refers to the amount of positive pressure available at the suction of the pump.
 NPSHR or NPSHR refers to the amount of pressure that is required at the suction of the pump to prevent cavitation.